 Peace Everyone.
 Pete

 PS.
 A reading recommendation: Longitude by Dava Sobel is the true story of John Harrison, a carpenter and amateur clockmaker who in the 1700’s created the first chronometer, a clock accurate enough to calculate a ship’s position while at sea.
-His story of his monumental invention, the 18th Century equivalent of putting an astronaut on the moon, and the intrigue that followed reads like a spy novel.
+The story of his monumental invention, the 18th Century equivalent of putting an astronaut on the moon, and the intrigue that followed reads like a spy novel.
 The book is well illustrated and less than 200 pages.

 Below is a picture of my sextant, used to determine my boat’s position on the Atlantic Ocean when out of sight of land.
 It is only as accurate as the timekeeping devise used in conjunction with it.
 Consider it an “old world GPS”.